CodewithAsh10/blockchain-voting-system-final/README.md

    ```
    mysql -u root -p
    ```
-2. Create a database and user for the project:
+2. Create a database and user for the project using the main user credentials:
    ```sql
    CREATE DATABASE voting_system;
    CREATE USER 'project'@'localhost' IDENTIFIED BY 'mohit';